feature-hub/feature-hub/docs/getting-started/introduction.md

 - Share state across Feature Apps to ensure a consistent user experience.
 - Share browser APIs and resources not intended for shared use (e.g. History, Local Storage).
-- Share config objects across Feature Apps, but only maintain it once.
+- Share configuration across Feature Apps, but only maintain it once.

 Furthermore, [Feature Services provide a versioned API][providing-a-versioned-api] to allow backward compatibility and thus